 Each of these stages can be done DIY or by delegating and there’s no one right or wrong way.

 There are lots of young people looking for experience who will work for less for the chance to get experience and build a relationship.
-Or you may choose to learn video editing and there are plenty of apps for an affordable price on your phone or laptop.
+There are plenty of affordable editing apps if you want to get into that.

-Making more videos and sharing them more or less guarantees at this point that I’ll hit 1,000,000 views.
+Making and sharing many no-fuss videos helped me gain views on all platforms.
 More importantly, it shows prospective clients, students, fans what I can do and who I am, so they can make an informed decision about whether to work with me.

 When I first began releasing videos they were awful in terms of production values, but the content resonated with enough people that I attracted and nurtured relationships with clients, students, and fans.